taeeekim/bmeg310/Tutorial 2/R Visualization/tutorial/R Visualization.md

+Submit the following five plots:

 1. Create a scatter plot with CPI on the x axis and HDI on the y axis.
-2. Use the scatter plot from question 1 and Color the points blue.
+2. Create a scatter plot with CPI on the x axis and HDI on the y axis and color the points blue.
-3. Use the scatter plot from question 1 and Color the points according to *Region*.
+3. Create a scatter plot with CPI on the x axis and HDI on the y axis and color the points according to *Region*.
-4. Use the scatter plot from question 1 and Make the points bigger by setting size to 2.
+4. Create a scatter plot with CPI on the x axis and HDI on the y axis and set point size to 2 so that the points bigger than in other plots.
-5. Use the scatter plot from question 1 and Map the size of the points to HDI.Rank.
+5. Create a scatter plot with CPI on the x axis and HDI on the y axis and map the size of the points to HDI.Rank.